Avoid these risks or you may fall asleep at the wheel

 - Lane departure warning and prevention systems monitor your vehicle's position and react if you're in danger of drifting into another lane.

-- Forward collision warning systems use sensors to follow vehicles in front of yours and may engage automatic braking to prevent accidents.
+- Forward collision warning systems use sensors to monitor the distance between your vehicle and a vehicle in front of you and may engage automatic braking to prevent accidents.

 Drowsy driving can impair your skills, leading to potentially disastrous consequences.
 Learn more about the dangers of distracted driving.